naninovel/docs/docs/api/index.md

 ## resetText

 #### Summary
-Resets (clears) the contents of a text printer.
+Resets (clears) the contents of a text printer and optionally resets author ID.

 #### Parameters